jrdhansen/docker-basics/k8s-items/Kubernetes-notes.md

   in the k8s config file).
 You can specify how many replicas, the image upon which the pod containers are based, etc.

+## K8S EXAMPLE
+Using a locally-installed version of k8s essentially defeats the purpose of k8s (since none of the benefits of cloud computing with multiple connected machines can be realized).
+However, for the sake of learning I figured it would be helpful.
+The `Minikube` tool seems to be a good choice for this.
+I've elected to work through [this tutorial](https://www.youtube.com/playlist?list=PLot-YkcC7wZ9xwMzkzR_EkOrPahSofe5Q).
+- First, install a hypervisor.
+I'm  using a Linux machine, so I'll elect for VirtualBox.
+- Some terminology:
+  - ***Deployment***: a high-level concept, like an application (I'd think of it as being an all-encompassing collection of k8s items which end up producing your final product or application).
+  - ***Pods***: we already know, pods are running instances of a container image.
+  - ***Services***: endpoints that expose ports to the rest of the world, make the app usable by end consumers.
+  - Will create, delete, modify, etc. these things using `kubectl` (CLI tool for managing k8s items).
+- Install `kubectl` package.